CyberFlameGO/svnpython/Doc/howto/regex.rst

 Up to this point, we've simply performed searches against a static string.
-Regular expressions are also commonly used to modify strings in various ways, using the following pattern methods:
+Regular expressions are also commonly used to modify strings in various ways, using the following :class:`RegexObject` methods:

 +------------------+-----------------------------------------------+
 | Method/Attribute | Purpose                                       |